Visual Arts (ART)

 ART 338.
 Digital Media: Web.
 4 Hours.

-Intermediate course covering theory and practice of digital media as it applies to the web.
-Students will create web-based projects incorporating images, animations, sound and video.
-Course also will explore programmatic/systemic relationship between digital media and its uses on the web.
-Course Information: Same as COM 338.
-Prerequisites: COM 236 or ART 236 or instructor approval.
-Topical Area: Journalism/Media Studies.
+Intermediate course covering theory and practice of graphic design as it applies to the web.
+Students will create web-based projects incorporating images, animations, sound and video, while learning HTML & CSS.
+Course will explore programmatic/systemic relationship between digital media, UX, UI, and design.

 ART 339.
 Digital Media: Animation.
 4 Hours.